-Diversity Media Ireland is created to build a bridge of understanding between the people of Ireland and people from other nations who have come to call Ireland home.
-As a group composed of naturalized Irish, they have a team of dedicated people whose main objective is to build better relations through our cultures, business, community life, and education.
+Diversity Media Ireland was created to build a bridge of understanding between the people of Ireland and people from other nations who have come to call Ireland home.
+As a group composed of naturalized Irish people of migrant backgrounds, Diversity Media Ireland has a team of dedicated people whose main objective is to build better relations through our cultures, business, community life, and education.

 DCIF aims to promote and facilitate integration, equality, social inclusion, and civic participation for all minority ethnic groups in Dublin to ensure that these groups have a sense of belonging and pride and actively contribute to all aspects of city life.
 Their main objectives are to create an effective forum where minority groups can network, influence policy, and have representation in the local government, to be a source of information and advocate on issues that affect minorities, to act as a space for information exchange between the local government and migrant groups, and to collaborate with other migration forums in the Dublin region.

 Dún Laoghaire Rathdown City Council and the dlr Ethnic Minority Integration Forum provides a number of services that aim to help migrants and marginalized groups.
 They also plan various events and celebrations.

 Elikya began in Limerick in 2001 as a project initiated by Doras Luimni and The Irish World Music Academy at the University of Limerick with the primary objective of promoting multicultural diversity and integration.
 The group has been a member of NCP since February 2007.